The estimate header contains:

 - Address – the primary, bill-to address for the customer

-- Contact Details – click this button to open a pop-up window with more customer address and contact information.
+- Contact Details – click this button to open a pop-up window with more customer addresses and contact information.
 You can also navigate to the actual customer record in CRM in this pop-up window.

 - Class – if your company uses classes to assist with reporting purposes, you can assign a class to the estimate here